-The Group recognises the correlation between business growth and social well-being and welfare.
-Therefore, in fulfilling its corporate responsibility to the community in which it conducts its business, the Group is obligated to improve the quality of life of the society at large.
+The Group recognises the co-relation between business growth and social well-being and welfare.
+Therefore, in fulfilling its corporate responsibility to the community in which it conducts its business, the Group is obligated to approve the quality of the society at large.

-To be socially responsible, the Group focuses its corporate responsibility on enhancing community sustainability through various activities and actions aimed at promoting community engagement and address the needs of the less fortunate and underprivileged families.
-The initiatives include monetary donations, contributions to the following school, charity, welfare and voluntary association:- and distributions of gifts to neighbouring communities during festivals.
+To be socially responsible, the Group focuses its corporate responsibility on enhancing community sustainability through various activities and actions aim to promote community engagement and address the needs of less fortunate and underprivileged families.
+The initiatives include monetary donations, welfare visits and contributions to the following school, charity, welfare and voluntary association:-